bernardobast/Blackjack-Game/README.md

 gcc BlackJackGUI.c -g -I/usr/local/include -Wall -pedantic -std=c99 -L/usr/local/lib -lm -lSDL2 -lSDL2_ttf -lSDL2_image -o blackjack
 ```

+The folder including the used libraries can vary according to the Linux version used.
+(Use the command "sdl2-config --cflags --libs" to find the right location)

 # Functioning

 The player has 4 options when playing: